Dre Campbell Farm

 This is a crop for the cool season.
 However, it grows rapidly in full sunlight.
 Beets also thrive in rich soil that drains well.

-Plant the seeds 1 to 2 inches deep, and 2-4 inches apart.
-To speed up the germination, soak seeds 24 hours before planting.
-Finally, when the seedlings reach 2-3 inches in height, thin them.
+To speed up the germination, soak the seeds for 24 hours before planting.
+Finally, when the seedlings reach 2 to 3 inches in height, thin them out.

 Plant beetroots at the right time according to your climate.
-Watering beets regularly also keeps them tender and helps prevent discoloration.
+Watering beets regularly also keeps them tender and helps to prevent discoloration.

 Garden Pests